Eva Laila Hilsen - Norway

-Important solo exhibitions in Norway since 1991 till 2018, among others; Grimstad Art Association, at the ”Henrik Ibsen Festival”, the ”Litterature Festival”, Lillehammer, and Dei Nynorske Festspela, Ørsta, at the playwright/dramarist Jon Fosse's 50 anniversary, all festival exhibitor.
-Hordaland International Art Centre 3,14, Bergen -Blue-.
+Important solo exhibitions in Norway since 1991 till 2018, Grimstad Art Association at the ”Henrik Ibsen Festival”, the ”Literature Festival”, Lillehammer, and Dei Nynorske Festspela, Ørsta, at the playwright/dramatist Jon Fosse's 50 anniversary, festival exhibitor.
+Hordaland International Art Centre 3,14, Bergen "Blue".
 Gallery BI-Z, Kristiansand.
-Aalesund and Molde Art Association, -a room-a house- and -fragments-.
-Gallery Ismene, Trondheim, -a room-a house-.
-Nord Trøndelag county gallery, Namsos, The Drawing Art Association of Norway, Oslo and The Art Bank/Kunstbanken, Hamar -Directive -.
-The Norwegian Printmakers, Oslo -silentium-.
-Nord-Østerdal Museum, -Houses-.
+Aalesund and Molde Art Association, "A room-A house and "fragments".
+Gallery Ismene, Trondheim.
+Nord Trøndelag county gallery, Namsos, The Drawing Art Association of Norway, Oslo and The Art Bank/Kunstbanken, Hamar with "Directive".
+The Norwegian Printmakers, Oslo "silentium".
+Nord-Østerdal Museum, "Houses".
 Møre og Romsdal Artist Center, Molde.

 She has participated in a series of group exhibitions nationally and internationally.
 Statens Høstutstilling , National Autumn Exhibition, Øst- og Vestlandsutstillingen, and Trøndelag Exhibition.